graysonhead/etherweaver/docs/source/getting_started.rst

 Top Level objects
 ^^^^^^^^^^^^^^^^^

-Etherweaver's config file (henceforth, referenced as config.yaml) must contain three sections:
+Etherweaver's can consist of two sections, of which Fabrics are optional:

 .. code-block:: yaml
    :caption: config.yaml

-   roles: # A list of all roles
    fabrics: # A list of all fabrics
    appliances: # A list of all hardware

-Fabrics represent networks, or collections of network devices with similar settings (vlans, port profiles, etc).
+Fabrics represent networks, or collections of network devices with inherited settings.

-Roles represent a desired configuration.
-They can reference certian objects from fabrics, and will usually identify a single device or group of devices with similar configurations.

-An appliance represents a network operating system to be configured, it's objects contain authentication credentials, as well as instructions on how to contact and configure each appliance, and which plugin to use.
+An appliance represents a network operating system to be configured, and it inherits settings (as well as defining it's own).

 An Example Config
 ^^^^^^^^^^^^^^^^^